Find out about the #YellowNailsMovement here

 a.
 Will get women and particularly adolescent girls to seek out more information and early diagnosis.

 b.
-Will cause Endometriosis and other menstrual disorders to be recognised and included in the national reproductive agenda and Education Curriculum in both Kenya and neighbouring East African countries.
+Will cause Endometriosis and other menstrual disorders to be recognised and included in the national reproductive agenda and Education Curriculum in Kenya, neighbouring East African countries, and globally.

 c.
 Will help create a framework where accessibility to treatment in terms of subsidized costs and locations will be enhanced.